Pemberton Township High School: Athletics

 The Pemberton Township High School Hornets compete in the Burlington County Scholastic League, which is comprised of public and private high schools in Burlington, Mercer and Ocean counties in central New Jersey, operating under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-With 752 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
-The football team competes in the Patriot Division of the 95-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2018–2020.
+With 752 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group II for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
+The football team competes in the Freedom Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group III South for football for 2024–2026, which included schools with 695 to 882 students.
 The school colors are dark green and white, and the school's mascot is the hornet.

-The football program has enjoyed the school's most success with several winning seasons and a state championship under the guidance of former Head Coach William McDowell.
+The football program has enjoyed the school's most success with several winning seasons and a state championship under the guidance of former head coach William McDowell.
 The current head coach is John Rosnick.
 Parade All-Americans include Octavius Gould who went on to play for the Florida Gators and Irv Smith who went on to play for Notre Dame.
-The 1977 football team finished the season with a record of 8-2-1 after winning the NJSIAA South Jersey Group IV state sectional title with a 9-6 win against Rancocas Valley Regional High School in the championship game.
+The 1977 football team finished the season with a record of 8–2–1 after winning the NJSIAA South Jersey Group IV state sectional title with a 9–6 win against Rancocas Valley Regional High School in the championship game.